TheAdamProject/adams/README.md

 * **-r** an hashcat rules-set e.g., *generated.rule*.
 * **-w** the dictionary/worlist for the attack
 * **--hashes-file** the file containing the attacked set of password.
 Referred as *X* in the paper. **(⚠️ It must contain plaintext passwords, no password hashes)**
-* **--output-guessed-file** the file to store the password guessed by AdamAttack.
-Default it is the stdout.
-This is an optional parameter.
 * **-a** the attack mode.
 Accepted values are 0=standard, 9=adams.
 The default value is adams.
 * **--max-guesses-pow** the exponent of the power of 10 that defines the maximum number of guesses.
 * **--config-dir** the path of the directory containing the trained model, the  rules file and the budget file.
-It works only with adam attack-mode.
-* **--daemon-port** the binding port of the python daemon that does the inference.
 It works only with adam attack-mode.
 * **--model-path** the pathname of the trained-model.
 It works only with adam attack-mode.
 * **--budget** the attack budget.
 It works only with adam attack-mode.